Emmanuella-Onos/AdventureWorks-2022-Customer-and-Sales-Analysis/README.md

 The first query retrieved data from the Customer and Sales Territory tables, providing customer demographic information.
 The second query retrieved data from the Product, Sales Order Detail, and Order Header tables.
-These provide insights on the top selling, least selling, and average order value, and total revenue generated from orders.
+These provide insights on the top selling, least selling, average order value, and total revenue generated from orders.

 ## Skills Demonstrated
 -	DAX with Power BI